 Universal Studios Hollywood

 A place for movie magic to come to life, Universal Studios is part studio tour and part theme park.
 The attraction based in Los Angeles boasts behind-the-scenes tours, character rides and sets from both the silver screen and major motion pictures.
-General admission to all rides and shows costs $109 to $119, so you’ll definitely want to save a few bucks by bringing your own eats.
+General admission to all rides and shows costs about $100, so you’ll definitely want to save a few bucks by bringing your own eats.
 You can pack snacks in small soft-sided insulated bags, along with any food required for special dietary or medical needs.

 Kennedy Space Center

 Florida’s gateway to space, the Kennedy Space Center is the place to learn about rockets, astronauts and space exploration through interactive exhibits.
-If you’re ready to blast off to one of Orlando’s most popular attractions, daily admission is $50, which is a lot cheaper than actually going through astronaut training.
+If you’re ready to blast off to one of Orlando’s most popular attractions, daily admission is about $50, which is a lot cheaper than actually going through astronaut training.
 Food and beverages in small soft-sided coolers are permitted in the facility.